Reception Early Reading Project

 The pilot project was delivered with a group of schools in Hertfordshire and will now expand across Hertfordshire and neighbouring counties.

 Participate in this project

-If you would like to participate in this project, please book online or complete the expression of interest to be contacted about future launch dates in the summer and autumn terms.
+If you would like to participate in this project, complete the expression of interest to be contacted about future launch dates in for autumn 2019 and spring 2020 terms.

 Launching: autumn 2019, please complete our expression of interest form.